+Output options

-- Output options The dose distribution can be saved in several stages of the calculation and in various formats.
-You can configure which ones you would like to have: - write mhd unscaled dose: sum of the dose distributions from all simulation jobs, computed in the CT geometry (cropped to a minimal box around the TPS dose distribution and the External
+The dose distribution can be saved in several stages of the calculation and in various formats.
+You can configure which ones you would like to have:

+- run gamma analysis: run and write gamma analysis result to .mhd format - write mhd unscaled dose: sum of the dose distributions from all simulation jobs, computed in the CT geometry (cropped to a minimal box around the TPS dose distribution and the External ROI).
-ROI).
 Since the total number of simulated primaries is much smaller than the total number of particles planned, this dose is much lower than the planned dose.
-This dose can be useful for debugging purposes and if this option is set then this dose will be exported in MHD format.

-- write mhd scaled dose: this is the unscaled dose multiplied with the '(tmp) correction factor' (see below) and with the ratio of the number of planned particles over the number of simulated particles.
-For example, if the correction factor is 1.01, 1011 particles were planned for each of 30 fractions, and 108 particles were simulated, then the scaling factor is 30300. - write mhd physical dose: this is the scaled dose, resampled (using mass weighted resampling) to the same dose grid as the TPS dose distribution.
+This dose can be useful for debugging purposes and if this option is set then this dose will be exported in MHD format. - write mhd scaled dose: this is the unscaled dose multiplied with the '(tmp) correction factor' (see below) and with the ratio of the number of planned particles over the number of simulated particles.
+For example, if the correction factor is 1.01, 10^{11} particles were planned for each of 30 fractions, and 10^8 particles were simulated, then the scaling factor is 30300. - write mhd physical dose: this is the scaled dose, resampled (using mass weighted resampling) to the same dose grid as the TPS dose distribution.
 Saved in MHD format. - write dicom physical dose: this is the scaled dose, resampled (using mass weighted resampling) to the same dose grid as the TPS dose distribution.
 Saved in DICOM format. - write mhd rbe dose: for protons, the "Relative Biological Effect" dose is estimated by mulitplying the physical dose by the RBE factor for protons setting (typically 1.1).
 Saved in MHD format.
-IDEAL can currently not compute RBE dose for other particles than protons. - write dicom rbe dose: Save the RBE dose (for protons) in DICOM format. - write mhd plan dose: Compute the plan dose (sum of physica/RBE beam doses) and save in MHD format. - write dicom plan dose: Compute the plan dose (sum of physica/RBE beam doses) and save in DICOM format.
+IDEAL can currently not compute RBE dose for other particles than protons. - write dicom rbe dose: Save the RBE dose (for protons) in DICOM format.

+- write mhd plan dose: Compute the plan dose (sum of physica/RBE beam doses) and save in MHD format. - write dicom plan dose: Compute the plan dose (sum of physica/RBE beam doses) and save in DICOM format.